Tropical storm Debby brings tornadoes and more rain to North Carolina after 2nd US landfall | KRDO

 • Georgia dam at risk of ‘imminent failure’: A dam in Bulloch County, Georgia – about 50 miles northwest of Savannah – is in danger of “imminent failure” as a result of Debby’s torrential rainfall, the National Weather Service in Charleston, South Carolina, said.
 Parts of the county have already suffered serious flooding, requiring water rescues in a mobile home park.
 But if the dam breaks, communities immediately downstream are at the greatest risk for more flooding and may be asked to evacuate.

 • Triple-digit heat in store for Southeast: Potentially dangerous heat has been hovering over the Southeast in Debby’s wake and is expected to persist Thursday and through the weekend as storm recovery continues.
-While high temperatures in the upper 80s and lower 90s are expected, the heat indices – how the body feels under combined heat and humidity – could exceed 110 degrees.
-The heat index in Steinhatchee, Florida, near where Debby made its first landfall, could hit 113 degrees on Thursday.
+While high temperatures in the upper 80s and lower 90s are expected, the heat indices – how the body feels under combined heat and humidity – could exceed 110 degrees, including in Steinhatchee, Florida, near where Debby made its first landfall.

 ‘It’s like National Geographic in our backyard’